You can see which steps you've completed in a week on your to-do list:

 If you're struggling to find steps you haven't marked as complete, check the bars underneath the week numbers in your To-do list.

-[Image descriptor: The above image shows 6 boxes in blue with a week number in each box in white, for example week 1 in the first box then week 2 in the box next to it, and so on until you get to week 6.]
+[Image description: The above image shows 6 boxes in blue with a week number in each box in white, for example week 1 in the first box then week 2 in the box next to it, and so on until you get to week 6.]

 These bars fill with colour as you complete more steps.
 White space in these bars mean that you still have steps to mark as complete in that week.